 Figuring out what is and what is not considered a travel expense should be easy, right?
 Unfortunately, that’s not always the case.
 Try telling this to the employee standing in the airport newsstand debating whether the bag of snacks in their hand is a valid business expense.
 Or to the employee unsure if Uber, Lyft or a cab is the approved mode of transportation to the hotel.
-Clarifying any gray T&E areas goes a long way towards taking control of your expense management by decreasing errors, saving time and reducing fraud.
+Clarifying any gray travel and expense areas goes a long way towards taking control of your expense management by decreasing errors, saving time and reducing fraud.

 Why is ambiguity an issue?